Skip to ma into content

 Membrane process explained:

 This process uses a special ion-permeable membrane that blocks chlorine ions but allows sodium ions to pass.
-This results in the formation of chlorine at the anode and sodium hydroxide and hydrogen at the cathode.
+This leads to the formation of chlorine at the anode and sodium hydroxide and hydrogen at the cathode.

 The membrane and diaphragm represent a high cost factor in both processes.
-The LiquiSonic® Measuring technology is used for precise concentration determination of the catholyte, to identify and counteract any inefficiencies of the electrolyzer.
-This ensures optimal membrane lifespan.
+The LiquiSonic® measurement technology is used for precise concentration determination of the catholyte to identify and counteract any inefficiencies in the electrolyzer.
+This ensures an optimal lifespan of the membrane.

 Depending on the process used, the catholyte is either a NaOH solution (membrane process) or a NaOH-NaCl solution (diaphragm process).
-The concentration measurement of the 3-component mixture is carried out using a LiquiSonic® 40 measurement system implemented by combining an ultrasonic sensor with a conductivity sensor.
+The concentration measurement of the 3-component mixture is realized through the use of a LiquiSonic® 40 measurement system in which ultrasound is combined with a conductivity sensor.

 Your advantage:

-- Maximization of the efficiency of the electrolyzer through continuous monitoring of concentrations in the process
+• Maximization of the electrolyzer's efficiency by continuously monitoring concentrations in the process

 Processing of end products